Welcome to Great Smeaton School

 It is essential to mark all clothing and shoes clearly with your child’s name.

-Great Smeaton School has its own kitchen and cooks school dinners on the premises every day.
-We pride ourselves in providing a wide variety of choices including a meat dish, fish dish and vegetarian option and uses fresh vegetables and local produce, whenever possible, every day.
+Great Smeaton School has its own kitchen and our cook Miss Moore school dinners on the premises every day.
+We pride ourselves in providing a wide variety of lunches and uses fresh vegetables and local produce, whenever possible, every day.

 Free school meals are available to children from families in receipt of Family Income Support.
 If you think you are entitled to free meals, applications should be made to County Hall on form FM/B1 available from the school office.